Pagalavankesavan/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 ```
 /*
 Program to implement the linear regression using gradient descent.
-Developed by: Darshini N
+Developed by: TAMILPAGALAVAN K
-RegisterNumber: 212225230200
+RegisterNumber: 212223040224
 Ex3: import numpy as np
 import matplotlib.pyplot as plt